 - Emotional Support and Psychiatric Service Animals – Airlines can request specific documentation and/or 48-hours advanced notice for service animals that are emotional support animals and psychiatric service animals.
 Find Out More…

-frequent questions concerning service dogs answered by the dOJ
+frequent questions concerning Assistance dogs answered by the dOJ

 Q:Does the ADA require service animals to be professionally trained?